High Debt To Income Ratios Mortgage Lending Guidelines

 - Make sure to get this in writing by the student loan provider

 VA Loans are different when it comes to deferred student loans.
-VA allows lenders to exempt any deferred student loans that is deferred for 12 or more months from debt to income ratio calculations.
+VA allows lenders to exempt any deferred student loans that are deferred for 12 or more months from debt to income ratio calculations.

 Paying Down Credit Cards And Paying Off Other Debts